-Create Volume Copy This command creates a volume copy and starts the volume copy operation.
+Create Volume Copy

+This command creates a volume copy and starts the volume copy operation.
+This command is valid for both snapshot (legacy) volume copy pairs and snapshot image volume copy pairs.

-ATTENTION Starting a volume copy operation overwrites all existing data on the target volume, makes the target volume read-only to hosts, and fails all snapshot (legacy) volumes associated with the target volume, if any exist.
+ATTENTION Starting a volume copy operation overwrites all existing data on the target volume, makes the target volume read-only to hosts, and fails all snapshot (legacy) volumes or snapshot image volumes associated with the target volume, if any exist.
 If you have used the target volume as a copy before, be sure you no longer need the data or have it backed up.